 Prohibited Uses.
 If the use has no designation in Appendix I, Table A: Site Requirements by District, it is prohibited within the district.

 Commentary.
 The only way for a development project to proceed under this circumstance is for the property owner to seek a variance or rezoning.
-Procedures for a variance are set forth in Section 17-2090(Q).
+Procedures for a variance are set forth in Section 17-2090(M).

 Non-conforming Uses.
 This ordinance does not extend to buildings or land that fail to conform to the uses set forth in this Chapter on the date of enactment of this ordinance.
 The lawful use of any building or land existing as of the date of enactment of this ordinance may be continued, although such use does not conform with the provisions of this ordinance, provided that: